mixxxdj/manual/source/chapters/library.rst

 **Track Inline editing**:
-  To enable inline editing in the :ref:`library <library-tracks>` go to :menuselection:`Preferences --> Library --> Miscellaneous` and check the box "Edit metadata after clicking selected track".
+  To enable inline editing in the :ref:`library <library-tracks>` go to :menuselection:`Preferences --> Library --> Track Table View` and check the box "Edit metadata after clicking selected track".

   Select any track in the :ref:`library <library-tracks>` and click on the